luisabuzzo/iDR2-photoz-SPLUS/README.md

 ========== HTML.PY =============

 This makes the iDR2 data analysis overview websites.
-It runs two routines.
-The first makes the main site (./html/splus.html) with links to all the individual iDR2 tiles, and the second makes the websites for each individual tile.
+It runs two routines directly after each other.
+The routine make_html_global() makes the main site (./html/splus.html) with the footprint plot and links to all the individual iDR2 tiles.
+The routine make_html_tiles() makes the websites for each individual tile.
 It assumes that all the plots are present in the location ./html/<AREA>/ (with <AREA> = STRIPE82,HYDRA,SPLUS) and that figures have the names ./html/<AREA>/<AREA>-TILENAME_<plot_type>.png.
 The <plot_type> currently produced by idr2.py are:

   skyplot = location of the tile on the sky